arhoads/py-TJ-Wriggle-Solver/README.md

 py-TJ-Wriggle Solver
 =================

-A solver for TJ-Wriggle using A* search that reads in a puzzle file through command line.
+A messy solver for TJ-Wriggle using A* search that reads in a puzzle file through command line.
 More information on the TJ-Wriggle puzzle [here](http://www.clickmazes.com/tjwrig/ixjwrig.htm)

 Only tested with Python 3.